 Clock Tower, Plaque

 We entered the Armenian church through a narrow path that opened up to this pristine structure in white.
 Sun added a pale red tinge to it with its evening rays.
 A clock tower with a nice lattice window base stood tall and provided perspective to the white church.
 This is obviously a later addition.
 The plaque below the bust of a bearded man has something written in Armenian.
 I could just gather the style and flow of the language.
-And the fact that it was written, read and understood in Kolkata once.
+And the fact that it was written, read and understood in the city once.
 On one side was a wall with open windows indicating a kind of hostel.
 On the floor were various graves and the engraved stones had their own stories to tell.
-A grave belonging to Rezabeebeh Sookias is supposedly the oldest known grave in Kolkata (Calcutta), dating to 1630 CE.
+A grave belonging to Rezabeebeh Sookias is supposedly the oldest known grave in the city, dating back to the 1630 CE.

 Do you know Armenian Christians celebrate Christmas on January 6th ?